jeffscottbrown/applemusic/README.md

 end with `/auth/google/callback` and you may change the host name and/or the port number.
 Note that this URL must be configured as an authorized redirect URI when configuring the credentials in the Google API console.

+When deploying to GCP the system will attempt to resolve all of those values from the Google Secrets Manager.
+In order for that to work you will need to set an environment variable named `PROJECT_ID` which is the id of the GCP project which contains the secrets.

 With those environment variables set, the application should be ready to run.